MichaelSail4499/cybereventthree/README.md

 Please set aside a generous amount of space on your hard disk.
 In step 2 part 7, the article says 8GB but choose 20GB.
 If you choose that low amount and run out of memory in your Kali Linux, you will have to partition more space from your host OS.
 This process is feasible but tedious.
 In addition, choose 2048 MB Memory size instead of the default 1024 MB in step 2 part 3.

 Once you have completed all steps, delete the `.iso` file.
-The virtual machine, which is an emulation of a computer system, will be installed already, so no need to consume disk space!
+The virtual machine, which is an emulation of a computer system, is already installed, so no need to consume disk space!
 It is there simply for installation purposes.

 Virtualbox runs once you turn off your hypervisor.
 Systems like WSL 2 requires hypervisor.
 You'll have to alternate between the commands to run either system:
 ```